grafana/business-links/docs/sources/_index.md

 ---
 title: Business Links
-description: Learn about Business Links in Grafana
+description: Learn how to navigate efficiently using external links, internal dashboards, and dynamic drop-down menus with the Business Links panel for Grafana.
 keywords:
   - business links
 labels: